TheCarsonWest/nerd-emoji/APCHEM/Chromatography.md

 $R_f = \frac{\text{Distance traveled by component}}{\text{Distance traveled by solvent front}}$

-The Rf value is always between 0 and 1.
-A component with a high affinity for the stationary phase will have a low Rf value, while a component with a high affinity for the mobile phase will have a high Rf value.
+The [[Rf value]] is always between 0 and 1.
+A component with a high affinity for the stationary phase will have a low [[Rf value]], while a component with a high affinity for the mobile phase will have a high [[Rf value]].

 ## Analyzing Chromatograms